Exploring Maui Island: The Enchanting Heart of Hawaii

 D. The sand on Maui displays a spectrum of colors.

-Black Sand Beach In Maui, Hawaii – Image From Shutterstock
+Black sand beach in Maui, Hawaii – Image From Shutterstock

 If you’re seeking pristine blue waters and pure white sandy beaches on Maui, you won’t find them here.
 Instead, as you step onto the sand and wiggle your toes, you’ll encounter vibrant colors, ranging from white and red to black.
 This unique coloring is attributed to the abundant pulverized lava rock in the island’s composition.